 Tell Me Why - Design Thinking

-In this activity students will be challenged in engage in design thinking as they use logic and their imagination to solve unique problems.
+In this activity students will be challenged to engage in design thinking as they use logic and their imagination to solve unique problems.
 Students will be tasked with creating an object specifically designed for a given character.
 Students will be provided with design considerations to assist them in the design process.
-During the design process, students will break down a big problem into small chunks, continually checking to see if the solution being developed is working- or might work, and changing the plan as needed based on what is learned.
+During the design process, students will break down a big problem into small chunks, continually checking to see if the solution being developed is working and changing the plan as needed based on what is learned.
 Once created, the students will share their design, explaining how their specific design was tailored to meet the needs of the given character.

 - Be able to ask questions, make observations, and gather information about a situation people want to change.